Project Title: Youth Making a Difference in Europe

 Project Partners: Croatia, France, Italy, Poland, Slovakia, Sweden and the UK

-The Youth MADE project will support young people to participate in youth exchanges to explore migration, share different views to develop informed opinions and gain respect for diversity.
+The Youth MADE project supported young people to participate in youth exchanges to explore migration, share different views to develop informed opinions and gain respect for diversity.

 France 22 – 26 May 2018

-Each exchange includes 5 youth and 1 youth leader from each partner.
+Each exchange included 5 youth and 1 youth leader from each partner.

-Activities will include workshops, role play, debates, presentation, art work and the youth will produce multimedia reports to disseminate their activities.
-By carrying out research and gathering information to develop their knowledge of migration, refugees, integration and inclusion they will have informed opinions and can become active citizens to influence their peers, their local community, elected representatives to lead to respect for human rights to prevent fear of others and radicalisation.
+Activities included workshops, role play, debates, presentation, art work and meetings with migrants to hear their views.
+The youth produced multimedia reports to disseminate their activities.
+By carrying out research and gathering information to develop their knowledge of migration, refugees, integration and inclusion the youth developed informed opinions to become active citizens to influence their peers, their local community, elected representatives to lead to respect for human rights to prevent fear of others and radicalisation.

 (i) to work with marginalised youth with economic, social and educational difficulties and engage them in all stages of the project